 What pitfalls and red flags trip up first-time buyers in Italy?

-Italy's long tail of small workshops creates real risk.
-Roughly 12 percent of "Made in Italy" labels placed on garments in 2023 were later found non-compliant with Law 55/2010, often because final assembly happened in Italy while cutting and sewing occurred abroad (Italian Customs Agency ADM, 2024).
+Italy's long tail of small factories creates real risk.
+A documented share of "Made in Italy" labels placed on garments have been found non-compliant with Law 55/2010 on inspection, often because final assembly happened in Italy while cutting and sewing occurred abroad.
 Verification is not optional, especially when a brand is paying a Made in Italy premium at retail.

 Five red flags to watch